cyrillwork/chart/README.md

 # usage
 For work you need PostgreSQL.
-Create database db_chart and user develop with password 123456.
+Create database db_chart and user develop with password 123456 (or change application-property).
-There are sql command in file init.sql, which do it.
+There are sql-commands in file init.sql, which do it.

-#build
+# build
 mvn -X clean package

 # run